 - Security in connecting through Bluetooth is highly debated.

-How does it work and how is it used?
+How does Bluetooth work and how is it used?

-Bluetooth SIG, or Bluetooth Special Interest Group as, drives the development of Bluetooth forward, but the original developers Ericsson were the first to release the technique.
-Ericsson still has a lot of input about new membership in the group but nowadays together with various other actors.
+Bluetooth SIG or the Bluetooth Special Interest Group is pushing the development of Bluetooth forward, but the real developers Ericsson was the first to release the technology.
+Ericsson still has a lot of input on new membership in the group but now with other players.

 There have been countless debates whether how easy or hard it should be to connect two units via Bluetooth, and therefore many actions have been taken to limit the possibility to steal information through Bluetooth.
 However, as in many other cases, it’s a balance between simplicity and security.